locust49/nodejs-tuto/README.md

 easy huh ?
 > node -v

-to get the version.
+to get the node version.
 So, i did it and got the 14.3.0 version yay !